-The Cloud Storage Service or Web Network Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing DONATION.
+The Cloud Storage Service or Remote Database Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing DONATION.

 If you are going to proceed with this option, you need to carefully perform the following slightly technical steps on each computer running DONATION (once) to make using the database on a USB memory key work:

-1.Install the Standalone version of DONATION normally, if it is not already installed.
+1.Install the Standard version of DONATION normally, if it is not already installed.
 (This can also be done with the free feature-limited Lite version.)

 2.If you already have data on this computer, make a backup of it before continuing, for safety.